Ms. Grace Catherine

 Joelle Bedwell holds a B.A. in Music Education from Southeastern Oklahoma State University and a Master of Music from the University of Texas at Austin.
 With extensive public school teaching experience, she has served as an Elementary School Music Specialist in both the Richardson Independent School District and the Temple Independent School District.
 Additionally, Joelle has contributed to higher education as an Adjunct Professor at Temple College, instructing oboe and chamber music ensembles.
 In private teaching, Joelle has managed a Private Piano Studio across Keyes, Madill, and Durant, OK, as well as Richardson and Temple, TX, and has operated a Private Oboe Studio in Temple, TX.
 Her professional contributions include being a published author in the music textbook series, "The Music Connection," by Silver, Burdett, Ginn.
 Joelle has also made significant public service contributions as a Trustee on the Temple ISD Board, the Bell County Tax Appraisal Board, the Temple Education Foundation Board, and the Temple Wildcat Mentor Board.
 Joelle is also a member of the First Methodist Church in Temple, TX.

-Jeremy Coltharp is a Junior Church Music major from Austin, Texas.
+Jeremy Coltharp is a Church Music major from Austin, Texas.
 At UMHB, he’s been actively involved in Concert Choir, CTME, and piano studies.
 He also serve as the pianist for the worship team at Lakeview Baptist Church and works part-time as a piano technician for the Arts Academy.
 Jeremy is excited for the future at the Arts Academy and looks forward to seeing how it continues to grow and be blessed through God!

 Samantha Foster is a 2018 UMHB graduate with a degree in Music Education.
 She has been teaching piano lessons through the Arts Academy since then graduating.
 Samantha loves the ability to combine her lifelong love of music and love for kids, as she shares with her students the joy of music and equip them with skills for lifelong music-making.
 In her spare time, she enjoys being outdoors riding her bike, hiking with friends, or camping with her family.